 In Greek religion and mythology, Athena was the goddess of wisdom, courage, inspiration, civilization, law and justice, just warfare, mathematics, strength, strategy, arts and skill.
 A mouthful, right?
-Although she never existed as a real person, she has been the inspiration behind countless monuments, battles, songs, literature works – not to mention the Greek city of Athens – which was built in her honor.
+Although she never existed as a real person, she has been the inspiration behind countless monuments, battles, songs, works of literature, and of course the city of Athens which was built in her honor.

 Queen of Hearts: Judith

-Judith is the fictional heroine of The Book of Judith; a book from the Eastern Orthodox Christian Old Testament of the Bible.
-Her story is one of a daring and beautiful Jewish widow, who frees the Israeli people from Assyrian oppression by slaying General Holofernes.
+Judith is the fictional heroine of The Book of Judith, from the Old Testament of the Eastern Orthodox Bible.
+Her story is one of a daring and beautiful Jewish widow, who frees the Israeli people from Assyrian oppression by slaying the General Holofernes.

 Queen of Diamonds: Rachel

-Another Old Testament biblical figure, Rachel, was the favourite wife of Jacob (one of the three Biblical Patriarchs), and mother of both Benjamin and the famous Joseph, who led Israel’s tribes in exile from Egypt before nationhood.
+Another biblical figure, Rachel, was the mother of both Benjamin and the famous Joseph, who led Israel’s tribes in exile from Egypt.

 Queen of Clubs: Argine or Argea